Microshak/MicroNotes/IoT/IoTLab.md

     * Cloud (Mike)
     * Apps (Josh)
     * Machine Learning (Conner)
 * Intergrate customer feedback with Azure teams

+---

+# Our Goal
+* Your Long term success
+  * Right Tools for your project
+  * Help you to learn to use those tools
+* Learn from others mistakes
-* Help customers navigate the large amount of choices in Azure
+* **Help you navigate the large amount of choices in Azure**

-* Help customers envision the North Star
+* **Help you envision the North Star**

 ---

 # North Star
 * Secure